-Ref Observation Action Responsibility Priority (High, Medium or Low) damage (eg stop a tram and get vandals thrown off) and a greater ability to manage insurance claims - the Operator's staff are likely to be witnesses.
-Clause 7.15.5 Knowledge of agreed rates and costs of Agreed Repairs will be important to the Infrastructure bidders in assessing the requirement for provisions.
+Ref Observation Action Responsibility Priority (High, Medium or Low) If someone is to bear the cost of repairs why not the Operator who will likely have much more influence over events that cause repairs, more scope to mitigate or limit damage (eg stop a tram and get vandals thrown off) and a greater ability to manage insurance claims - the Operator's staff are likely to be witnesses. · Clause 7.15.5 Knowledge of agreed rates and costs of Agreed Repairs will be important to the Infrastructure bidders in assessing the requirement for provisions.
 Will this information be available prior to the BAFO phase for the infrastructure contract?
 Consider timing of the development of negotiations David Powell L Schedule 1, Part 2 Why is tie not specifying words for a parent company guarantee?
-Surely bidders need to know the words to take a view on whether they can give a guarantee?
-Trudi Craggs/ Iain Bowler М Schedule 2 Need to be proactive in setting out minimum contents of tram maintenance specification and tram maintenance programme.
-Our best protection is to know that there is a clear programme that tie believes will properly maintain the condition of the trams so the focus of our effort can be on satisfying ourselves that the programme is being fully implemented Consider appropriateness of this approach David Powell Μ Schedule 3, Clause 1.6 This drafting seems to suggest that 95%i punctuality s the minimum acceptable level of performance.
+Surely bidders need to know the words to take a view on whether they can give a guarantee? tie se instance. tie is - the PCG is in a separate document to be inserted, and was provided as part of the document set readied for ITN issue.
+Trudi Craggs/ Iain Bowler M Schedule 2 Need to be proactive in setting out minimum contents of tram maintenance specification and tram maintenance programme.
+Our best protection is to know that there is a clear programme that tie believes will properly maintain the condition of the trams so the focus of our effort can be on satisfying ourselves that the programme is being fully implemented ninimum contents of tram maintenance contents a lill properly maintain the of our effort can be on M Schedule 3, Clause 1.6 This drafting seems to suggest that 95%i punctuality s the minimum acceptable level of performance.
 Is this realistic, how does it compare to Croydon, Nottingham, Sheffield or Manchester?
 Need to build some form of benchmarking into the finalisation of the performance regime David Powell Н Schedule 3, Clause 1.6 In practice is it stated anywhere what the target level of performance is - don't remember seeing it in the ITN?
-Surely this important in terms of setting a clear picture for bidders Please advise David Powell L Schedule 3, Clause 2 This appears to measure overall tram performance.
-Shouldn't it be tailored to reflect performance attributable to the tram maintainer.
-For example if no delays are attributable to tram maintenance surely tie wants the tram maintainer to get the full reward?
-Need to consider whether the current approach addresses this point lain Bowler H Schedule 3, Clause 1.6 Similarly surely the tram maintainer should only have to prepare and implement a rectification plan if his Need to consider whether the current approach addresses lain Bowler Н
+Surely this important in terms of setting a clear picture for bidders Please advise To discuss with D Powell David Powell L Schedule 3, Clause 2 This appears to measure overall tram performance.
+Shouldn't it be tailored to reflect performance attributable to Need to consider whether the current approach addresses lain Bowler Н